 The Prague Congress Centre has a very rich history.
-See how this pompous building was born and how her face is changing.
+See how this pompous building was build and how its face is changing.

 The construction of a new building with a multilateral social mission of national significance was approved on February 27, 1975.
 The investment project was issued on May 12, 1975.
 The project tasks for the technical assistance of the general designer of the VPÚ Prague were the first document, which determined the purpose and scope of the entire construction in all contexts including the time schedule and costs.
 It has turned out that if the planned cultural facility is about to fulfill the presumed functions, it will be necessary the concomitant constructions to be implemented simultaneously.
 The whole object is formed by set of 5 separate buildings